Joe Cooper (basketball)

 Joseph Edward Cooper (born September 1, 1957) is a retired American National Basketball Association (NBA) player.
 Drafted in the fifth round of the 1981 NBA draft by the New Jersey Nets, Cooper played twenty-four NBA games over the course of three seasons, making appearances for the Nets, the Los Angeles Lakers, the Washington Bullets, the San Diego Clippers and the Seattle SuperSonics.

+Cooper played for the Lancaster Lightning of the Continental Basketball Association (CBA) from 1981 to 1985 and was selected to the All-CBA Second Team in 1985.
+He won a CBA championship with the Lightning in 1982.